network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 a reply, and then inadvertently talk over their next sentence.
-A long round-trip delay means that the person interrupting speaks longer before realizing their mistake, and these repeated interruptions mean that the conversation becomes stilted and awkward.
+A long round-trip delay means that the person interrupting speaks longer before realizing their mistake, and these repeated interruptions makes the conversation become stilted and awkward.
 Given that various other components of Internet audio (digitizing audio from a microphone, compressing that audio, quantizing it into discreet packets, decompressing the received audio,